DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 | Speed Downhill        |     NA |   29 |
 | Speed One             |      7 |   39 |

-I suggest `theme_graphclass()` supplied by the graphclassmate package as a good starting point.
+For formatting the graph, we start with `theme_graphclass()` as a good starting point.

 ``` r
 ggplot(speed_ski, aes(x = speed, y = event, color = sex)) +